shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/tutorial.md

 That should be everything.
 You have overridden the Publish app's collector hook to find meshes to publish shaders for.
 You have implemented a new publish plugin to attach to the collected shader items, and you have defined and configured a new publish template where the shader networks will be written to disk.

-**NOTE: If you closed Maya while making the customizations to your configuration, do not worry.
+{% include info title="Note" content="If you closed Maya while making the customizations to your configuration, do not worry.
 You can simply launch Maya again and use the File Open dialog to open your surfacing work file.
-You can skip the reloading step below.**
+You can skip the reloading step below." %}

 ##### Reloading the Shotgun Integrations